 Our packaging and test business does not typically operate with any material backlog.
-Our quarterly net revenues from packaging and test are substantially dependent upon our customers' demand in that quarter.
+We expect that in the future our quarterly net revenues from packaging and test will continue to be substantially dependent upon our customers' demand in that quarter.
 None of our customers have committed to purchase any significant amount of packaging or test services or to provide us with binding forecasts of demand for packaging and test services for any future period.
-In addition, our customers often reduce, cancel or delay their purchases of packaging and test services.
-Recently, our customers' forecasts have declined and our customers have provided lower-than-expected support for these forecasts, which has led to a decrease in our revenues.
-Because a large portion of our costs is fixed and our expense levels are based in part on our expectations of future revenues, we have been unable to adjust costs in a timely manner to compensate for the revenue shortfall, which has adversely affected our margins and net loss.
-If customer demand does not increase, our business and operating results will be materially and adversely affected.
+In addition, our customers could reduce, cancel or delay their purchases of packaging and test services.
+Because a large portion of our costs is fixed and our expense levels are based in part on our expectations of future revenues, we may be unable to adjust costs in a timely manner to compensate for any revenue shortfall.

-Risks Associated With International Operations - We Depend on Our Factories and Operations in the Philippines, Korea, Japan, Taiwan, China and Singapore.
+Risks Associated With International Operations - We Depend on Our Factories in the Philippines, Korea, Japan, Taiwan and China.
 Many of Our Customers' and Vendors' Operations Are Also Located Outside of the U.S.

-We provide packaging and test services through our factories and other operations located in the Philippines, Korea, Japan, Taiwan, China and Singapore.
+We provide packaging and test services through our factories located in the Philippines, Korea, Japan, Taiwan and China.
 Moreover, many of our customers' and vendors' operations are located outside the U.S. The following are some of the risks inherent in doing business internationally:

-- · regulatory limitations imposed by foreign governments; - fluctuations in currency exchange rates; - political, military and terrorist risks; - · disruptions or delays in shipments caused by customs brokers or government agencies; - unexpected changes in regulatory requirements, tariffs, customs, duties and other trade barriers;

-- difficulties in staffing and managing foreign operations; and - potentially adverse tax consequences resulting from changes in tax laws.
+- · regulatory limitations imposed by foreign governments; - fluctuations in currency exchange rates; - · political, military and terrorist risks; - · disruptions or delays in shipments caused by customs brokers or government agencies; - · unexpected changes in regulatory requirements, tariffs, customs, duties and other trade barriers; - · difficulties in staffing and managing foreign operations; and - potentially adverse tax consequences resulting from changes in tax laws.